9 min read

 Solving the Gaps and Islands Problem Using Python Pandas

 The “gaps and islands” problem is a well-known challenge in SQL, where continuous sequences (islands) and gaps between them need to be identified, particularly in date ranges.
-While this problem is traditionally solved using SQL, Python’s Pandas library offers a versatile and intuitive way to tackle it as well.
+While this problem is traditionally solved using SQL (see my post here), Python’s Pandas library offers a versatile and intuitive way to tackle it as well.

-In this post, we’ll explore how to solve the gaps and islands problem using Pandas, a powerful data manipulation tool that is widely used in the data science community.
+In this post, we’ll explore how two ways to solve the gaps and islands problem using the Python package Pandas.

 The Problem: Gaps and Islands